applidget/event-cms-documentation/README.md

 A moderator is the manager of one event session.

 A moderator can :
-* In the Q&A module of his/her session
+* In the Q&A module of one's session
-  * Create a comment/question in the Q&A
+  * Create comments
   * Enable/disable comments
   * Edit comments
   * Delete comments
-  * Moderate comments/questions
+  * Moderate comments
-* In the polls module of his/her session
+* In the polls module of one's session
-  * Add a pole
+  * Add polls
   * Open/close polls
   * Configure polls